-Electronic commerce refers to the buying, selling and marketing of goods and services over an electronic system such as the Internet.
-The world of electronic commerce is not only here to stay, but has been growing at an ever-fast pace.
-It is crucial that you and your business stay ahead of the curve on emerging and developing e-commerce matters.
+Electronic commerce refers to the buying, selling and marketing of goods and services over the internet, typically via a website, web app or an online marketplace such as Amazon or eBay.
+The world of electronic commerce has witnessed enormous growth in recent years and is here to stay.
+It is crucial that you and your business stay ahead of the curve on emerging and developing e-commerce legal issues.

 The CAN-SPAM Act of 2003 is the federal statute regulating unsolicited commercial email (UCE).
 The CAN-SPAM Act covers any commercial email for which the purpose is advertisement or promotion, and not just bulk messaging.
 Each email that violates the CAN-SPAM Act may be subjected to a separate monetary penalty, so it can be very costly to fail to comply with the law.
 As a business, there are some rules you can follow to stay on the right side of the law.
 These include not using false or misleading information in headers, not using deceptive subject lines, identifying your messages as advertisements, informing recipients where you are located, advising recipients how to opt-out of receiving future emails, and complying with opt-out requests in a timely manner.
 However, the CAN-SPAM Act is not the only concern for email marketers and advertisers, as the California Anti-SPAM statute is increasingly being used to target email initiators and advertisers.
 (Read More.)